Saturday, August 16, 2008

 Sivan Kovil is not a private property.
 It is under HR & CE.
 However, hereditary trusteship is still given to the family, as the records show that the temple has been maintained by Shivasubbarayar and lands allocated to the temple for routine maintenance based on the revenue from lands.
 Seetharama Iyer (he has got it from J Venkatramani Iyer) handed over the temple documents and trusteeship to Seenu Iyer.
 The trusteeship of the temple so far is as follows.
 (This also gives an indication of our ancestry and co-relates the correctness of the family tree in a way !!!)

-1. Shiva Subbaraya Iyer (Known founder of the family)
+1. Shiva Subbaraya Iyer (Built the Lord Kailasanathar temple)

 2. Narayanaswamy Iyer